Build a YouTube channel that actually moves the needle in less than 3 hours per week.

 This is not for you if

 - No working acquisition channel and you need leads in 30 days.
-YouTube amplifies a pipeline, it does not rescue one
+YouTube amplifies a pipeline, it does not get you 100 leads in 30 days guaranteed

 - Nobody at your company will be on camera